Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

         }
     }
    ```
+   Note that you might have to add the async keyword if they aren't added by default.
+You only need to add them if you do async calls within your code.
 2. Move your code from the file `App/logic/DataProcessing/DataProcessingHandler.cs` to the file you just created.
 3. Register `DataProcessor`  in the method `RegisterCustomAppServices` `App/Program.cs`
     ```csharp